Hillsboro Medical Center: History

 Construction of the Tuality Health Education Center adjacent to the hospital continued expansion through 1985 and into 1986.
 A new birthing center was opened in May 1987 with ten single room suites for expectant mothers that were named state of the art by the American Institute of Architects.
 In 1988, a 20-bed Extended Care Rehabilitation Center was created within the facility, reducing the number of hospital beds to 167.
 In 1996, a 400 car parking structure was built at the hospital campus.
-Two years later, an expanded birthing facility opened and MAX Light Rail expansion included a stop at the hospital.
+Two years later, an expanded birthing facility opened and MAX Light Rail expansion included a station at the hospital.
 In 2002, the first open heart surgery at the hospital was performed and a cancer treatment center was opened as a joint project with Oregon Health & Science University (OHSU).

 In 2003, a 129000 sqft medical office building was finished adjacent to the hospital, with expanded doctors offices and a sky bridge to the main hospital.
 Tuality added eight hospitalists to the staff in 2005.
 In 2006, Pacific University opened their new 105000 sqft Health Professions Campus at the Hillsboro hospital for housing its College of Health Professions.
 The hospital was given permission by the city to add a mid-block crosswalk on Eighth Street in 2008.
 The crosswalk connects the hospital building to the medical office building, and it was planned that the street would later be closed entirely to traffic on that block.

 Construction began on the Hillsboro Intermodal Transit Facility in 2009, which was a joint project of Tuality Healthcare, Pacific University, and the city that added additional parking along with facilities to support bicycle use.
 The facility opened in September 2010.
 In August 2010, the area around the campus became part of Hillsboro's Health and Education District.
 The hospital earned an A rating in December 2012 for safety from the Leapfrog Group.